Get Steam Cleaned on St. Patrick’s Day

 The capital of Ireland, Dublin, has a huge St. Patrick’s Day festival to honor the day.
-The festival includes grand parades, community feast, charity show, dance and carnivals.
+The festival includes grand parades, a community feast, charity show, dance, and carnivals.
 The parades, shamrocks, and green beer are provided primarily for tourists.
 In fact, it has turned out to be one of the most celebrated events in Ireland and a major tourist attraction.
-St. Patrick’s Day is a celebration for being Irish and enjoying things Irish.
-While it reminds us about St Patrick, it also tells us to be Irish.
+St. Patrick’s Day is a celebration of being Irish and enjoying things Irish.
+While it reminds us about Saint Patrick, it also tells us to be Irish.
 With shamrocks and the leprechaun!

-DetailXPerts understands the importance of being green and is helping celebrate St. Patrick’s Day with 2 special offers on all of our professional detailing services to honor the special day for Irish and non-Irish alike:
+DetailXPerts understands the importance of being green and is helping you celebrate St. Patrick’s Day with 2 special offers on all of our professional detailing services to honor the special day for Irish and non-Irish alike:

 - Any professional detailing services you schedule from March 10th-17th, will receive 10% OFF.